Less is More: High-value Data Selection for Visual Instruction Tuning: Introduction

-To investigate the redundancy in visual instruction data, we first conduct an empirical investigation into the effectiveness of using different types of mixed visual instructions.
-Given the mixed instruction set, we reduce the number of instructions for a certain task at each time and test the impact of gradually reducing its data amount on model performance.
-The results indicate that there exists a significant data redundancy in existing visual instruction datasets.
-Thus, it is promising to mitigate this redundancy by selecting a small set of representative data samples.
-Furthermore, we also find that the degree of redundancy varies across different tasks, which suggests that the contribution of each task should be considered when performing the redundancy elimination.
+However, such a mixture of instructions may also introduce significant data redundancy, leading to increased training costs and potentially overfitting risk.
+To investigate the redundancy issue, we first conduct an empirical study on the visual instruction dataset of state-of-the-art open-source LVLM, \ie, LLaVA-1.5~\citep{liu2023improved}, by reducing the instruction amount of a certain task and then evaluating the performance.
+The results show that the reduction of instruction data only leads to slight or even no performance decline across most benchmarks, indicating that there exists redundancy within the used visual instructions.
+Therefore, it is promising to mitigate this redundancy by selecting a small set of representative data samples.
+Furthermore, we also find that the degree of redundancy varies across different tasks.
+It suggests that the contribution of each task should be considered when performing the redundancy elimination.